-Until the Cuiabá Pipeline is fully operational, the Power Plant is operating on diesel fuel purchased from Petrobrás and shipped to Cuiabá.
+Until the Cuiabá Pipeline is fully operational, the Cuiabá I Power Plant is operating on diesel fuel purchased from Petrobrás and shipped to Cuiabá.
 Several companies have expressed an interest in providing the diesel for the next 150 MW of the second phase that is expected to come on-line in June 2000.

 In connection with the delays in obtaining a border crossing from Bolivian authorities and delays on the Brazilian Spur, TBS has declared force majeures on both the delivery and purchasing of gas.
 Since there are mirror force majeure provisions in the Gas Supply Agreement, Firm Transportation Agreements and the Cuiabá I PPA, there are not expected to be any penalties imposed.
 The Cuiabá Pipeline is expected to be fully operational by October 2000.